billra/billra.com/readme.md

 ## Task List

-- save to storage so F5 brings back text
+- x save to storage so F5 brings back text
+- icon
 - experiment with page color and editor margin 2px
+- ... menu start point
 - save and load file as text
 -   as html
 - tab text gets filename